ChengyuKang/DeliveryDrone/README.md

 of the drone’s flying, and will write the calculated fly path into the geojson file using the static write file function in main.

+# Functionality

+The system retrieves the order information from a database every day at 11:59 a.m. and generates a delivery route within one minute.
+Users can place their orders before this deadline and provide a campus address as their pickup location.
+The drone will then follow the generated route to deliver the orders and return to Appleton Tower within 1500 moves.

+The system takes into account designated no-fly zones within the campus area and ensures that the drone only flies in specific areas, avoiding any restricted areas.

 # Installation
 To install the DeliveryDrone system, follow these steps: